electron/electron/docs/tutorial/security.md

 developers should be aware that upgrading is a serious undertaking - involving hand-editing dozens or even hundreds of files.
-Given the resources and contributions available today, Electron will often not be on the very latest version of Chromium, lagging behind by either days or weeks.
+Given the resources and contributions available today, Electron will often not be on the very latest version of Chromium, lagging behind by several weeks or a few months.

 We feel that our current system of updating the Chromium component strikes an appropriate balance between the resources we have available and the needs of